MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P3-Game-Logic/content.md

 ---
-title: Build your own 2048 with SpriteBuilder and Swift - Part 4!
+title: Starting the game logic
-slug: part-4
+slug: game-logic
 ---

 #Making the Game Logic

 In this section, you'll implement the basic gameplay of 2048.

 ## Avoid that tiles overlap